shurik179/yozh/docs/library/UI.rst

    Add textbox (also known as label) to display.
 You can enter the actual text when creating the textbox, or replace it later.
-The command returns index of the textbox, which can be used to update teh contents of the textbox later.
+The command returns index of the textbox, which can be used to update the contents of the textbox later.

    The basic use of this command is